bmwcarit/ramses-logic/doc/sphinx/api.rst

     We strongly discourage setting values to ``Ramses`` objects and to ``Ramses Logic`` bindings in the same update cycle for the same property to avoid unexpected behavior.
 At any given time, use one *or* the other, not both mechanisms to set values!

-.. todo: Violin this behavior is still a bit inconsistent...
-Maybe we should change this to: scripts and bindings are not executed after load, unless an input is set before.
-This would be much more consistent!

 The ``Logic Engine`` can be also serialized and deserialized into binary files for fast loading.
 The above data flow rules still apply as if all the scripts and binding objects were just created.
 The first call to :func:`rlogic::LogicEngine::update` after loading from file will execute all scripts.
 Binding values will only be passed further to ``Ramses``